TRANSFORMATIVE READING

 How Literature Changes Lives

 Transformative Reading is an evidence-based reading program.
 It focuses on living through the experience of fiction literature (rather than the traditional focus on analysis and interpretation).
-It enhances readers’ cognitive and emotional capacities, such as sympathy, moral reasoning, empathy, our ability to think and feel like fictional and real others, among other benefits.
-Ultimately, it improves our social functioning.
+It enhances readers’ cognitive and emotional capacities, particularly sympathy, empathy, imagination, and moral reasoning.
+It helps participants gain fresh insights into themselves and improves participants' ability to think and feel like fictional and real others.
+Ultimately, it aims to improve participants' social functioning.

 If you’re hoping to implement the program at your school or at the corporate sector, I’ll provide you with sound advice and professional guidance every step of the way.
 I also offer individual consultation.
 Take a look at my site and see all that I can do for you.